-The Institute of Astronomy is open every Wednesday evening 7 - 9pm throughout the winter.
+The Institute of Astronomy is open every Wednesday evening 7 - 9pm during the Winter season.
+Please note our observing season has now finished until 4th October 2017

 Entrance is free, and there is * no need to book * unless you are a group of over 15 people.